Irish stew: History

 Stewing is an ancient method of cooking meats that is common throughout the world.
-After the idea of the cauldron was imported from continental Europe and Britain, the cauldron (along with the already established spit) became the dominant cooking tool in ancient Ireland with ovens being practically unknown to the ancient Gaels.
+After the idea of the cauldron was imported from continental Europe and Britain, the cauldron (along with the already established spit) became the dominant cooking tool in ancient Ireland, with ovens being practically unknown to the ancient Gaels.
 The cauldron, along with flesh-hooks for suspending the meat, eventually became preferred over the spit for feasting purposes, as evidenced by archaeological findings that indicate a predominance of flesh hooks over roasting spits in Ireland and Britain.
 Many food historians believe that goat was originally the meat of choice, eventually being supplanted by beef and mutton.

-The root vegetables and meat (originally goat) for the stew were then all in place, save for the potato.
-The introduction of the potato, originally a South American crop, did not occur until after the 16th century.
+The root vegetables and meat (originally goat) for the stew were then all in place, save for the potato, which was introduced to Ireland around the 16th century during the Columbian exchange.